neurophysiological-analysis/FiNN/docs/_build/develop/_sources/cleansing/channel_restoration.rst.txt

    main()

-Having identified bad channels, those got restored by averaging activity from their neighbors.
+After identifying bad channels, they were restored by averaging activity from their neighbors.

 .. image:: img/channel_restoration.png